Airese Currie: Professional career

-2005 NFL Combine

 Chicago Bears

-He was selected with the fourth pick of the fifth round of the 2005 NFL Draft out of Clemson University.
+He was selected with the fourth pick of the fifth round of the 2005 NFL draft out of Clemson University.
 He spent his entire rookie season in 2005 with the Chicago Bears on injured reserve.
-In the 2006 season he was again placed on injured reserve on September 29, 2006 soon after playing his first NFL game.
+In the 2006 season he was again placed on injured reserve on September 29, 2006, soon after playing his first NFL game.
 He was released on May 7, 2007.

 Hamilton Tiger-Cats

 Currie was signed by the Hamilton Tiger-Cats on April 9, 2009.